Click here for SUE DREMANN's favorite PEPPER RECIPES

 FREE printed catalog with all of our pepper seed varieties

-BHUT PLUS 20 PEPPER SEED COLLECTION.
-One Bhut Jolokia seed packet with 35 seeds, plus twenty other different pepper varieties in their own individual seed packets, usually 100 seeds per packet from 2012, only $35 to customers in the USA, Mexico or Canada.
-Only a limited amount of these collections available.
+TRINIDAD SCORPION PLUS 10 PEPPER SEED COLLECTION.
+One Trinidad Scorpion seed packet, plus ten other different pepper varieties in their own individual seed packets from 2013, only $35 to customers in the USA, Mexico or Canada.
+Only a limited number of these collections available.

 ---BHUT JOLOKIA or Ghost Pepper, Craig's Regular Smooth strain.
 The Bhut Jolokia also produces a smooth fruit type, that you can see in the pictures below, or at http://en.wikipedia.org/wiki/Bhut_Jolokia.
 The plants has more sturdy stems, and can yield as much as three times as much as the wrinkled fruit strain does.

-A Kentucky greenhouse hydroponic pepper-growing family sent us pictures of their 2010 fresh Bhut smooth fruit harvests: When planted in 5 gallon pine bark bags with calcium nitrate added to the nutrient solution, plants grew by the end of the year to 3 feet across and 6 feet tall, producing 1,000 peppers on each plant.
+When planted in 5 gallon pine bark bags with calcium nitrate added to the nutrient solution, plants grew by the end of the year to 3 feet across and 6 feet tall, producing 1,000 peppers on each plant. when grown in a greenhouse in Kentucky.
 The weight of the fruit was threatening to break off branches.
 Photos copyright © 2010 by Gerald Locker, used with permission.

 PLEASE NOTE: Seeds absolutely need a minimum of 15-20 days of 80-85 degree F. daytime soil temperature to germinate.
 Soil temps. are usually different than air temps., so you absolutely must have a soil thermometer in the soil, to check that you are actually getting that 80-85 degree F. daytime soil temperature.
 A $12 Taylor indoor-outdoor thermometer with a wire, and putting the outdoor sensor in the soil, will give you the soil. temp. within 0.1 degree.